MicrosoftDocs/iis-docs/iis/extensions/url-rewrite-module/creating-rewrite-rules-for-the-url-rewrite-module.md

 ### Viewing the rewrite rule in configuration file

 The rewrite rules are stored either in the ApplicationHost.config file or in Web.config files.
 To check the configuration of the rule that we have just created, open a Web.config file located in %*SystemDrive*%\inetpub\wwwroot\.
-In this file you should see the `&lt;rewrite&gt;` section that contains this rule definition:
+In this file you should see the `<rewrite>` section that contains this rule definition:

 [!code-xml[Main](creating-rewrite-rules-for-the-url-rewrite-module/samples/sample4.xml)]